-Autumn always brought him immense pleasure: the season of production and decay, of exploding colours and soft, enveloping sunbeams.
-He dwells on the size and profusion of berries and nuts, but also finds mystery waiting in the dimly-lit forest glades.
+Autumn always brought Richard Jefferies immense pleasure: the season of production and decay, of exploding colours and soft, enveloping sunbeams.
+He writes eloquently on the size and profusion of berries and nuts, but also finds mystery waiting in the dimly-lit forest glades.

 From ‘Nutty Autumn’: